odinuv/web/en/apv/walkthrough/database/index.md

 VALUES ('John', 'Doe', 'Johnnie', TO_TIMESTAMP('24.12.2010', 'DD.MM.YYYY'),)
 {% endhighlight %}

-In the above query, I used the
+In the above query, I have used the
 [TO_TIMESTAMP function](https://www.postgresql.org/docs/9.5/static/functions-formatting.html) of the PostgreSQL
 database server.
 The first argument to the function is the date (in any format).
-The second argument to that function is the description of the format with a [formatting string](https://www.postgresql.org/docs/9.5/static/functions-formatting.html#FUNCTIONS-FORMATTING-DATETIME-TABLE).
+The second argument to that function is the format description with a [formatting string](https://www.postgresql.org/docs/9.5/static/functions-formatting.html#FUNCTIONS-FORMATTING-DATETIME-TABLE).
 This way you tell the server that the date starts with two digits representing a date and followed by a dot.

-{. :note}
+{: .note}
 The date conversion functions are specific to each database server.
 While they share the same principle, they may have different names and parameters.
-Always consult the manual of the database server you are using (look for section 'Date conversion functions').
+Always consult the manual of the database server you are using (look for the section 'Date conversion functions').

 ### UPDATE
 The general syntax of the UPDATE command is:

 {% highlight sql %}
-UPDATE *table_name* SET *list_of_modifications* WHERE *search_condition*
+UPDATE table_name SET list_of_modifications WHERE search_condition
 {% endhighlight %}

 The UPDATE command updates existing values in existing *rows* in the table.
 The *list_of_modifications* is a list of assignments to be made.
-The *search_condition* is an expression which is evaluated for each row and should yield boolean (true/false) value.
+The *search_condition* is an expression which is evaluated for each row and should yield a [boolean](todo) value.
 If the *search_condition* is true, the corresponding row is updated, otherwise it is skipped.

 Let's update a row in the `location` table: